How To Become A Business Analyst? - 2023 Best Career Guide

 - Monitoring and documenting results

-- Gather information from stakeholders and management and creating reports
+- Gather information from stakeholders and management and create reports

 - Develop, manage, and monitor project plans